hickkels/laughing-palm-tree/proposal.md

 Name each interface or class and briefly describe its function or purpose.

-user class - store usernames, passwords worker subclass - normal workers input availability manager subless - similar to worker class, can see everyone's schedule, and has seperate rules for scheduling schedule class - generates the schedule user interface - draws the user view to the screen
+The user class store usernames and passwords.
+The worker subclass has the normal workers input availability.
+The manager subclass is similar to the worker class, but can also see everyone's schedule, and has seperate rules for scheduling.
+The schedule class generates the schedule.
+The user interface draws the user view to the screen.

 ## Edit and Submit this file and any figures referenced by this document.